gmeneguz/poker_in_c/README.md

 - The first number (get value from / 100) is related to **suit**
 - The last two numbers (get value from % 100) are related to **card value**

-For instance, 405 means 5 of Spades for instance.
-Card value of 14 means Ace.
+For instance, 405 means 5 of Spades.
+Card value of 14 means Ace, so 414 means Ace of Spades.

 ```c
 temp_naipex = cartas_t[cont_exib] / 100;